Director of Curriculum

 Positions in these programs are not guaranteed and an application must be submitted for consideration through the Highlands LLEN website and the College’s subject selection process.
 Students seeking to enrol in these external courses must undertake an interview with the Director of Curriculum, Mr Kinnersly, as part of this process to help determine suitability with a student’s learning program.

 External VET courses incur additional fees as they are conducted by external TAFE providers and will be added to the College school fees.
 Typically, a course may cost between $1000 and $4000 per year.
 The cost varies upon which course the student wishes to undertake and numbers of enrolments in the program from all schools in the Ballarat region.
 Final costings cannot be confirmed until early 2023.
 Parents are asked to contact the Finance department in regards to payment plans if required.

+Further information regarding the application process and available courses will be communicated early in Term 3 as part of the subject selection process.
 Prior to this, I encourage families to visit the following websites for further information regarding VET in the VCE and VET offerings within the Highlands cluster.